MClin Res Clinical Research / Overview

 HEE/NIHR studentships for Non-Medical/Dental Healthcare Professionals

 Ten HEE/NIHR studentships are available per annum.
-Applications are now open for the 2017 intake in the new year.
-For information re criteria and format see application guidance (Word, 50KB).
-For further information email email@example.com .
+Applications are now open for the 2017 intake in the new year - please download and complete our application form (Word, 69KB) to apply for a studentship.

 CLAHRC Greater Manchester Nurse studentships